 Marshmallow challenge

 This activity reveals how teams approach problem-solving under time constraints.
 It often surprises participants when the "obvious" strategies fail.
-The debrief conversation about what worked and what didn't creates valuable insights about team dynamics.
+The debrief conversation about what worked (and what didn't) creates valuable insights about team dynamics.

 Escape room challenge

 Whether using a physical escape room or a virtual version during team calls, this activity requires the entire team to contribute different skills.
-Puzzles typically require a mix of logical thinking, creativity, and communication.
+Puzzles typically demand a mix of logical thinking, creativity, and communication.

 Bridge building